chapter-three/sfgov-pattern-lab/README.md

 - browserSync script tag added to `pattern-lab/source/_meta/00-head.twig`
 - link stylesheet from google Fonts added to `pattern-lab/source/_meta/00-head.twig`

+## Images folder.

+- All content inside `source/images` get's copied by Pattern Lab into `public/images`, if you place images in this last location, they might get lost on the next Pattern Lab site generation.

 # TODO:

 - replace bourbon neat with something similar to css grid, like susy3.
 - implement JS atomic arrangement and compilation.